WHAT IS EMDR?

 How I Practice EMDR

-I have practiced EMDR since becoming fully certified in 2002 and have worked with well over 6,000 people on six different continents which has led me to the direct and streamlined approach I take with EMDR.
+I have practiced EMDR since becoming fully certified in 2002 and have worked with well over 8,000 people on six different continents which has led me to the direct and streamlined approach I take with EMDR.
 I have found that people seeking EMDR want help and want resolution quickly, not prolonged over numerous sessions of talk therapy and rapport building.
 I start with a one hour initial assessment appointment in which I take your full psychosocial history and then provide a full explanation of EMDR, and a full demonstration of EMDR with each of the included protocols for you to choose from including eye movements, bilateral sound stimulation, or bilateral haptic (tap/touch) signals.
 You are led through a practice relaxation technique and at that point you and I decide together if EMDR will be right for you.
-From there we schedule an actual EMDR session for 90 minutes although an actual session can range from 75 to 105 minutes.
-Following that EMDR appointment, we then have a 30 minute reassessment appointment to determine the outcome from the EMDR session and to identify if your issue is fully resolved or if more EMDR is warranted.
+From there we schedule and facilitate the EMDR session which can last up to 75 minutes.
+Following that EMDR appointment, I conduct a brief 15 minute reassessment appointment to determine the outcome from the EMDR session and to identify if your issue is fully resolved or if more EMDR is warranted.

 In 2018 after realizing many of the clients I work with online would benefit from EMDR, I researched the possibilities of facilitating EMDR somehow virtually and discovered other EMDR therapists who have made this breakthrough so I incorporated this into my own practice as well.
 Following the success of virtual EMDR beginning in 2018, it was an easy transition in 2020 in response to the COVID-19 Pandemic, to transition my traditional office practice into an entirely virtual service which is now the only way I practice.
 Not being tied to an office also allows me entirely more flexibility for scheduling and I typically facilitate EMDR six days a week, serving clients on six continents (none from Antarctica yet!).
 You can click here to learn more about my virtual services.